McGill University Faculty of Law: Nahum Gelber Law Library

-The Nahum Gelber Law Library is one of the 13 branches of the McGill University Library and houses over 220 000 volumes of statutes, regulations, law reports, treatises, books, journals and other legal material.
+The Nahum Gelber Law Library is one of the 13 branches of the McGill University Library and houses over 220,000 volumes of statutes, regulations, law reports, treatises, books, journals and other legal material.
 Designed by Dan Hanganu, the Nahum Gelber Law Library was inaugurated September 1998.
 The building was designed to link to New and Old Chancellor Day Halls via a two-level atrium for socializing and studying.

 The Gelber Library is home to the Wainwright Collection, which was established in 1958 with the acquisition of several hundred volumes dedicated to the history of French law.
 The collection is primarily composed of early French jurists on general civil law before the Codification of 1804 and was the personal library of French legal historian François Olivier-Martin.
 Over the years, the Wainwright fund has allowed the Library to expand the collection beyond the classic vision of civil law, centred on France, to reflect the global influence of civil law across languages and continents.
 Today, the collection consists of 800 works comprising 1200 volumes and is conserved in controlled atmospheric conditions in the Peter M. Laing Room, located on the second floor of the Gelber Law Library.

 Reputation

 Graduates of the Faculty consistently account for one quarter of Canada's Supreme Court clerkships, more than any law school in Canada.
 One of the small number of elite law schools internationally that may submit International Court of Justice (ICJ) clerkship applications, it also consistently places graduates at the ICJ, and has a better placement record than any other Canadian law school.

 Its flagship law review, the McGill Law Journal, is the most cited law faculty review by Canada's Supreme Court, and was ranked the best overall student-run law journal in the world outside of the United States.
 It also publishes the Canadian Guide to Uniform Legal Citation, the standard reference work for almost all Canadian law reviews, Canadian law schools, and courts.

-The McGill University Faculty of Law has consistently placed as the top ranking law school in Canada and has the highest acceptance requirements.
-The alumni from McGill University's law school consist of a diverse group of distinguished leaders on a global scale.
-It has historically placed in the top ~20 law schools globally on multiple ranking systems.
-It was recently ranked the 22nd best law school worldwide in the 2019 QS World Ranking.
-It was ranked the 16th best law school in the world in the 2021 Times Higher Education World Rankings, marking consistent showings for McGill in the top 20 worldwide in the ranking.
+The McGill University Faculty of Law has consistently placed among the top three ranking law schools in Canada, and has historically placed in the top 35 law schools globally on multiple ranking systems.
+It was recently ranked the 41st best law school worldwide in the 2025 QS World University Rankings.
+It was ranked the 33rd best law school in the world in the 2025 Times Higher Education World University Rankings, marking consistent showings for McGill in the top 35 worldwide in the ranking.
 For the 2023 ranking, the Times Higher Education ranked the Faculty the 17th best law school in the world.

+In 2025, the McGill University Faculty of Law placed 2nd place in the prestigious Willem C. Vis Moot International Competition out of a total of a cohort of 384 international law schools.

+In 2023, the McGill University Faculty of Law had a 97.3% bar pass rate, the best rate in Quebec.